LoganConnor44/factoryDesignPattern/README.md

 );
 ```

-This demonstrates a concrete class, ```Polygon``` which can have various attributes and these attributes define the type of a polygon which will be created.
-This example assumes that Polygon has a constructor that takes arguments to designate the specific type.
-This is not bad practice, but is not easily readible if the codebase is new to the developer.
+This demonstrates a concrete class, ```Polygon```, which can have various attributes and these attributes define the type of a polygon which will be created.
+This example assumes that ```Polygon``` has a constructor that takes arguments to designate the specific type.
+This is not bad practice, but is not easily readable if the codebase is new to the developer.
 This example is also very basic and most real-world applications will be more complex and rely on more than five attributes to define an object.

 Another example may be an empty constructor and attributes will need to be defined later.